FZJ-IEK3-VSA/HiSim/docs/componentsworkflow.rst

                                          my_weather.DirectNormalIrradiance)

-The names of *ComponentInput* and *ComponentOutput* do not have to be the same necessarily.
+The names of *ComponentInput* and *ComponentOutput* do not have to be necessarily the same.